nadeemramsing/metric-reporting-service/zoho-crm-report.md

 # Fields
 Here are the basic steps I followed to create some fields:
 - Click on *Create & Edit Fields*

 ![](zoho-crm-report-resources/0.5.png)

 - Add *Type* and *Interest Level* fields

 ![](zoho-crm-report-resources/1.png)

 ![](zoho-crm-report-resources/2.png)

+I also added *First Name*, *Last Name* and *Email Sequence* fields.

 # Workflow Rule
+I created a Workflow Rule with *Create Contact* on trigger to set the initial **Email Sequence** field based on **Type**.
+As an email is sent based on the Contact's frequency, the Email Sequence field is decremented until it reaches 0.
+On 0, email is no more sent.

+- Click *Settings icon*, then on *Workflow Rules*

 ![](zoho-crm-report-resources/3.png)

+- Trigger: When a contact is created
+- Condition: The rule is executed for all contacts
+- Instant Action: init_email_sequence

 ![](zoho-crm-report-resources/4.png)

+- Custom Function: init_email_sequence(int contactId)
+- Algorithm:
+    - Get contact by id
+    - Get type of contact
+    - Initially, emailSequence = 10 (for type == Residential)
+    - If type == Commercial then emailSequence = 8
+    - If type == Commercial then emailSequence = 7
+    - (Note: type is *mutually non-inclusive* imples else does not need to be used)
+    - Update emailSequence of contact

 ![](zoho-crm-report-resources/5.png)

+- *Contact Id* is set as argument of init_email_sequence

 ![](zoho-crm-report-resources/6.png)

 # Schedules
+The **Schedule** feature was used to automate email sending.
+Three different schedules were used to encourage simplicity.
+Frequency of schedules were easier to set when the three schedules were separated.

+- Three schedules: Cold, Warm, Hot

 ![](zoho-crm-report-resources/7.png)

+- Cold: Every 4 weeks

 ![](zoho-crm-report-resources/8.png)

+- Warm: Every 2 weeks

 ![](zoho-crm-report-resources/9.png)

+- Hot: Every week

 ![](zoho-crm-report-resources/10.png)

 Function name: Send Mail - Cold